Seneca-CDOT/plumadriver/README.md

     </li>
     <li>
     <h4>navigate(session, url)</h4>
-    <p>This function uses axios to call the /session/url end-point.
-It accepts a Session object and a url (string).
+    <p>This function accepts a Session object and a url (string).
 It then uses axios to pass these parameters to the server using a POST request.</p>
     </li>
     <h4>getTitle(session)</h4>
     <p>This function uses axios to call the /session/session/sessionId/title end-point.
 It accepts a session object which is then passed to the server using a GET request to obtain the title element of the DOM created by calling the navigate function.
 Note that the navigate() function must be called prior to getTitle() in order for the latter to work properly.</p>